Discover How to Fly a Cessna 172 for Beginners.

 The GPS is a fantastic device which enables you to navigate with way points and get from point A to B quickly.
 It will quickly find the closest airports to you in an emergency and much more.

-Engine and Fuel Controls
+Cessna 172 Engine and Fuel Controls – Purple Zone

 Cessna 172 Yoke

 When you are learning how to fly you will become very use to the control yoke.
-If your not exactly sure what this does it moves the ailerons so you can roll and turn plus it operated the elevator at the back of the aircraft to allow you to climb and descend.
+If you’re not exactly sure what this does it moves the ailerons so you can roll and turn plus it operated the elevator at the back of the aircraft to allow you to climb and descend.

 How does the yoke move?
-Well if you rotate it Left you will roll in that direction as well as right then you will roll right.
-If you pull back on the yoke then you will pitch up and alternatively push forward and you will pitch nose down.
-Its a pretty simple concept isnt it?
+Well, if you rotate it Left you will roll in that direction as well as right then you will roll right.
+If you pull back on the yoke, then you will pitch up and alternatively push forward and you will pitch nose down.
+It’s a pretty simple concept, isn’t it?

 Rudder & Brakes

 The rudder pedals provide control of the rudders but also provide brakes.
 Pushing the rudder pedals in a Cessna 172 pushed the rudder from side to side as well as turning the front wheel for steering on the ground.
+If you push the top of the brakes forward the pedal operate individual brakes on the right or left.

 Fuel Selector